AdobeDocs/journeys.pt-BR/help/using/event/about-events.md

 Estas são as etapas principais para configurar um novo evento:

 1. No menu superior, clique na guia **[!UICONTROL Events]**.
 A lista dos eventos é exibida.
-Consulte [](../about/user-interface.md) para obter mais informações sobre a interface.
+Refer to [this page](../about/user-interface.md) for more information on the interface.

    ![](../assets/journey5.png)